baponkar/Third-Person-Shooter/README.md

 ## Technical Info :

-* There is no settings need if you place Player prefab in your scene.
+* There is no settings need if you place Player prefab in your scene.(Currently it has some issue!)

 You need to see this short video to put a Player_2 prefab in your scene or you just follow this